Other information about Santa Claus

 Federal government is now free to declare a holiday at Easter, because so

 many Americans celebrate the secular Easter bunny fertility symbol.
-Ganulin has promised to appeal the case to the U.S. Supreme Court.
+Ganulin promised to appeal the case to a higher court.

 Santa Claus has at least temporarily saved Christmas, both for Christians and for others!

 GraphicSprings, a graphic design company, conducted a survey to determine what people thought about Santa.
 They sampled opinoins of 4,000 people in the UK and U.S. They found:

 - 72.2% were happy that Santa is a male.

 - 25% would prefer that Santa changed his heavy boots with sneakers.

 - 22% suggested that he disontinue deliveries by a magic sleith and use a flying car.

 - 23% preferred that he use the Amazon Prime delivery service.